-The non-degree seeking student shall be allowed to enroll in no more than seven (7) hours per semester.
-The student will be responsible for paying the tuition and fees and is not eligible for federal financial aid.
+The non-degree seeking students shall be allowed to enroll in no more than seven (7) hours per semester.
+Non-degree seeking students will be responsible for paying the tuition and fees and are not eligible for federal financial aid.

-- 2.6.
+- 2.7.
 Home Schooled Students.
-Copies of the applicant's home school transcript, ACT and/or SAT scores must be sent directly to the Office of Admissions. - 2.7.
-Option Pathway (GED) Students.
+Copies of the applicant's home school transcript, ACT and/or SAT scores must be sent directly to the Office of Admissions. - 2.8.
+Option Pathway Students.
 Students applying for admission who have not graduated from a regionally accredited high school are required to submit documentation of having earned a score of 410 or higher on each area of the General Education Development test and a 2250 total standard score, thus qualifying for the State of West Virginia's high school equivalency certificate or diploma.

-Additionally, at Glenville State University a student must submit documentation of having earned a minimum score of 500 on at least three parts of the GED.
+Additionally, at Glenville State University a student must submit documentation of having earned a minimum score of 500 on at least three parts of the GED or submit documentation of having earned a score of 8 or higher on all subtests and a score of 2 or higher on the essay with a combined score of at least 45 on the HiSET exam.